-- Swaddling keeps your baby safer - babies are faster to sleep when they find that ‘one’ position that they feel comfortable with.
-But comfort doesn’t always mean it’s safe.
+- Swaddling keeps your baby safer - babies are faster to sleep when they find that "one" position they feel comfortable with.
+But comfort doesn't always mean it's safe.
 Your baby may like laying flat on your stomach, or easily get asleep when put in a sofa or chair, which could be extremely dangerous if you also fall asleep.
-Swaddling eliminates this risk as it keeps your baby in the safe back position while sleeping.
-To put your mind at greater ease, you may also install a smart baby monitor which detects all your baby’s movements, so you know when your baby is moving in or out of her safe zone.
+Swaddling eliminates this risk as it keeps your baby in a safe back position while sleeping.
+To put your mind at greater ease, you may also install a smart baby monitor that detects all your baby's movements, so you know when your baby is moving in or out of her safe zone.

 How to Correctly Swaddle Your Baby

 If done correctly, the benefits of swaddling a baby are always apparent.
 Practice the following steps and you'll be a pro in no time.

 - Spread out a swaddling blanket on a flat, soft surface.
 Make a diamond shape out of the blanket, with the bottom of the diamond pointing toward you.

 - Place your baby's head over the folded corner, face up.
 Position your baby's feet such that they face you.
 His shoulder should be just below the blanket fold.

 - Wrap the blanket's right corner around your baby's right arm and body, and tuck it underneath.
 The left arm of your baby should remain free.

 - Fold the swaddle blanket's bottom-up over your baby's feet.
 Tuck the blanket behind his shoulder if it's long enough.

 - Wrap the left corner of the blanket around your baby's remaining arm and across his body.